 Children with official outside agency/service involvement or with an Education Health Care Plan (EHCP) access the school’s specialist support services.
 Children receiving specialist service support may have access to such things as: personalised bespoke timetables, specialist onsite alternative provision (Blossoms), Forest School, horse riding, increased adult support in classrooms.
 These children may have input from the school’s Educational Psychologist.
 The advice received from an Educational Psychologist will be fed into a child’s SEN Pupil Passport.

 The schools Blossom provision is currently a 4 place ‘Nurture’ provision for children with SLCN and ASD (or awaiting assessment).
-This provision is currently overseen by Miss Maden (Assistant SENCo) with teaching delivered by Miss Wilson.
+This provision is currently overseen by Miss Maden (SENCo) with teaching delivered by Miss Wilson.

 Children who may benefit from accessing nurture/ASD provision may be unable to regulate their responses to stress and anxiety and get easily frustrated.